PG1003/filesystem/README.md

 # filesystem

-A Lua filesystem module based on the std::filesystem C++ standard library.
+A filesystem Lua module based on the std::filesystem C++ standard library.

 ## Features

 The filesystem module supports the same features as std::filesystem does.
 This includes the following;
 * File operations such as copy, remove and renaming.
 * Iterating (recursively) through direcotries.
 * Create and remove symbolic links and hard links.
-* Query the information about a file like permissions and type of the entity.
+* Querying information about a file like permissions and type of a filesystem entity.
 * Modifying permissions.

 ## Requirements